YANG-DB/knowledge-graph/docs/info/General.md

 ### Abstract
 open-graph is a graph query engine.
-It is based on elasticsearch as the physical graph storage layer and the tinkerpop graph traversing framework.
+It is based on opensearch as the physical graph storage layer and the tinkerpop graph traversing framework.

 * ## Preference